-In the upcoming ITV adaptation of The Ipcress File, Joe Cole (star of Peaky Blinders and Gangs of London) takes on the iconic role of Harry Palmer, based on the globally renowned Len Deighton novel from 1962.
+In the ITV and AMC+ adaptation of The Ipcress File, Joe Cole (star of Peaky Blinders and Gangs of London takes on the iconic role of Harry Palmer, based on the globally renowned Len Deighton novel from 1962 and made famous by Michael Caine in the 1965 spy thriller.
+Filming took place in Liverpool, Cheshire and Croatia in 2021 and it's set to air in 2022.
+Tom Hollander, Lucy Boynton and Ashley Thomas also star.

 The high-octane espionage series, set during the 1960s at the height of the Cold War, follows Palmer, a working-class British sergeant, who’s on the make in Berlin and ends up becoming a spy to avoid a stint in military jail for dodgy dealings and side hustles.